johnpatramanis/Proteomic_Pipeline/README.md

 **Step 6) Run the Phylogenies! **

-With your sample files set up, all you need to do now is initiate the process.
+With your dataset files all set up, all you need to do now is initiate the process.
 Type ```snakemake -j1 ``` to begin.
+The command -j1 controls how many cores will be used by the pipeline, e.g. -j8 uses 8 cores, -j16 uses 16 etc.
-If everything works out, you should get your resulting proteins in the 'Dataset_Construction/Workspace/FINAL_OUTPUT' folder.
+If everything works out, you should get your resulting tree files in the appropriate folder in Worksapce.